#runandtalk is an England Athletics campaign supported by Mind, the Mental Health charity, to improve mental wellbeing through running by:

 - supporting people experiencing mental health problems to start, return to and continue running

 Twice a year we’re asking people to get out for a jog or run with friends, family or colleagues and have a chat to support Time to Talk Day and World Mental Health Day.
-The next #runandtalk event will be between 28th January and 3rd February 2017 to support Time to Talk Day on Thursday 2nd February.
+The last #runandtalk event was between 28th January and 3rd February 2017 and supported Time to Talk Day on Thursday 2nd February.
 Click here to find out more about #runandtalk

 Time to Talk Day